 Mindy of Drake & Josh in her second appearance only.
 The animosity she had towards Josh in her first appearance had more of a Magnificent Bastard vibe then Tsundere, but her second appearance they realized they were evoking Slap-Slap-Kiss.
 After that she was a rather loving girlfriend.

-Two words: Evelyn.
-Kwong.
+Evelyn Kwong.
 Cookie didn't realize what he unleashed when he said that the challenge of beating him was what motivated her.

 Moze also qualifies, to a lesser extent.
 Outwardly, she's snarky and aggressive, and she only really shows her deredere side to Ned, and sometimes Cookie.

 Murphy Brown.
 Murphy is, of course, usually incredily cranky and prone to violence, but exhibits some tsundere tendencies with all three of her main love.
 Minterests: